Related ToolsMakeZapierGumloopLindyTimely

 • Real-time synchronization between SaaS platforms (Salesforce to HubSpot, Shopify to NetSuite)

 The shift to cloud-based business operations has made this problem exponentially harder.
-The average enterprise uses 254 SaaS applications.
-Each has its own API, data model, and quirks.
-Manual integration is impossible.
-Traditional enterprise integration platforms cost six figures and require dedicated engineering teams.
-This is where no-code automation platforms promise a middle path.
+The average enterprise uses 254 SaaS applications, according to BetterCloud’s State of SaaSOps research, and each has its own API, data model, and quirks - which is why teams need a coherent enterprise data integration framework rather than one-off scripts.
+Manual integration is impossible at that scale, and traditional integration platforms cost six figures and require dedicated engineering teams.

 Make: Visual Orchestration for Complex Workflows